Scamper10/EchoTweaks/README.md

 Gotta catch'em all!

-Tame everything that is tameable, be trusted by everything that can trust, and ride every (living or undead) thing that can be ridden.
+Tame everything that is tameable, be trusted by everything that can trust, build every golem that can be built, and ride every (living or undead) thing that can be ridden.

 <details>
 <summary>&nbsp;(Here's the list)</summary>